utlib/collections-uoft/docs/2024_migration_guide.md

 **4) When will the new Collections U of T website be available to the public (outside of U of T networks)?**

-_Late Spring 2024 - we will communicate the exact date._
+_April 1, 2024._

+_The [collections.library.utoronto.ca/*](https://collections.library.utoronto.ca/) URL will point to the new Collections U of T website on April 1, 2024.
+This scheduled date may change if any issues arise on -beta._

 **5) Should I still use the collections.library.utoronto.ca permalinks to collections and images?**

 _Yes.
-The collections.library.utoronto.ca URL is still the correct permalink to collections and images.
-Do not use -beta URLs.
-The collections-beta.library.utoronto.ca/ URL will be replaced with collections.library.utoronto.ca when the new Collections U of T website is publicly launched in late Spring 2024._
+The collections.library.utoronto.ca URL is still the correct permalink to collections and images. **Do not publicly promote or share the -beta URLs.** The collections-beta.library.utoronto.ca URL will be replaced with collections.library.utoronto.ca when the new Collections U of T website is publicly launched._

 **6) When will my Islandora 7 website be taken offline?**

-_Late Spring 2024 - we will communicate the exact date.
+_Late Spring 2024 - we will communicate the exact date with collection owners as capacity allows (for both ITS and collection owners).
 Copies of the Islandora 7 sites will be captured in UTL's [Archive-It account](https://archive-it.org/collections/6473)._

 **7) Will my Islandora site's page URLs be preserved?**